jonas1ara/73/Problems/Strings/Palindromic-Substrings/README.md

 # Palindromic Substrings:

-This directory contains implementations of the "Palindromic Substrings" problem in the C++ and C# languages.
-Each implementation uses Manacher's algorithm to count every palindromic substring in linear time `O(n)`.
+This directory contains an implementation of the "Palindromic Substrings" problem in C#.
+The implementation uses Manacher's algorithm to count every palindromic substring in linear time `O(n)`.

 ## Problem description